nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-theme-customization.md

 - `/themes/{name}/background.png` image used as background (optional, available for some themes only).

-To add a new theme or customize one of the provided ones you can simply deploy and override theme resources as described in [How to deploy additional Web UI resources]({{page page='web-ui-deployment#deploy_or_override'}}).
+To add a new theme or customize one of the provided ones you can simply deploy and override theme resources as described in [HOWTO: deploy additional Web UI resources]({{page page='web-ui-deployment#deploy_or_override'}}).

 ### How to Create a Theme